 The family income is considered; but what is a “Family” as per the EWS reservation rules?

-The term “Family” for this purpose will include the person who seeks the benefit of reservation, his/her parents and siblings below the age of 18 years as also his/her spouse and children below the age of 18 years.
+The term “Family” for this purpose will include the person who seeks the benefit of reservation, his/her parents and siblings below the age of 18 years as well as his/her spouse and children below the age of 18 years.

 How can you claim the benefit of an EWS reservation?

-Authorities which can issue an ‘Income and Asset Certificate’
+Authorities can issue an ‘Income and Asset Certificate’